AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     - Attempt to pin another foodplace using `pin x`
     Expected:
     - The foodplace will not be pinned.
     - Error details shown in the status message: `This foodplace is not pinned.
-A maximum of 5 pins have been reached`
+The maximum of 5 pins has been reached`

 ### Unpinning a foodplace